aisha-gregg/aisha-blog/posts/lockdown-series.md

 I love being home – but this is different.
 I took for granted the simple things: the commute to work, the almost daily 3 p.m. phone calls to bring a bread home, the Sunday evening strolls with my sister to get ice cream by the corner.
 Honestly, I was dreaming of how amazing 2020 was going to be.

 But COVID-19 shattered not only my mundane routine and aspirations, but it rained havoc on every other aspect of my life.
-I watched as the world still but time still moved on.
+I watched as the world stood still but time moved on.

 I cycled through a myriad of emotions for the past two months.
 I was lucky enough to be working at home but with my mother no longer being able to work - I began to feel the weight of the pandemic.
 It did not stop there.
-See…my family lives with a never ending ‘what if’.
-Each time my aunt leaves to go to work in the hospital the question pops up like a jack in a box.What if an asymptomatic patient who came in today?
+See...my family lives with a never ending ‘what if’.
+Each time my aunt leaves to go to work in the hospital the question pops up like a jack in a box.
+What if an asymptomatic patient came in today?

 What if the numbers rise and my aunt is mandated to deal with COVID-19 patients?